 Remove GIMP (Optional)

-If you no longer require GIMP on your Fedora Linux system, you can use the following commands to remove it, depending on the original installation method:
+If you no longer require GIMP on your Fedora system, the removal process depends on how you originally installed the application.
+Choose the appropriate method below.

 sudo dnf remove gimp